bytedeco/javacpp-presets/README.md

  * Maven 2 or 3  http://maven.apache.org/download.html
  * JavaCPP 0.9  https://github.com/bytedeco/javacpp

-Each child module in turn relies on its corresponding native libraries being already installed in the `cppbuild` subdirectory by a prior execution of the included [CPPBuild Scripts](#cppbuild-scripts), explained below.
+Each child module in turn relies on its corresponding native libraries being already installed in the `cppbuild` subdirectory created by a prior execution of the included [CPPBuild Scripts](#cppbuild-scripts), explained below.
 To use native libraries already installed somewhere else on the system, other installation directories than `cppbuild` can also be specified in the `.java` configuration files directly.
 The following versions are supported:

  * OpenCV 2.4.9  http://opencv.org/downloads.html
  * FFmpeg 2.3.x  http://ffmpeg.org/download.html